-This allows you to control applications with a few simple gestures, such as:
+These allow you to control applications with a few simple gestures, such as:

-Swipe in from edge: Access Windows tools by swiping into the center of the touchpad from the right or left edge.

-- Swipe in from right: Open the Action Center. - Swipe in from left: Switch to the previous app. - Two-finger slide: Swiftly scroll through web pages, documents and playlists by placing two fingers on the touchpad and moving both in any direction.

-• Two-finger pinch: Zoom in and out of photos, maps and documents with a simple finger-and-thumb gesture.
+- Swipe in from edge: Access Windows tools by swiping into the center of the touchpad from the right or left edge. - Swipe in from right: Toggle the charms. - Swipe in from left: Switch to the previous app. - Two-finger slide: Swiftly scroll through web pages, documents and playlists by placing two fingers on the touchpad and moving both in any direction. - Two-finger pinch: Zoom in and out of photos, maps and documents with a simple finger-and-thumb gesture.